loliverhennigh/Phy-Net/related_papers/related_papers.md

 ## Related Papers

 Here is a list of related papers.
 This will become the bibliography after a full liturature review.
+Right now this will just contain the most relevent papers.

 ### Speeding up Fluid Flow with Neural Networks